couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

     * `Node was auto-failovered`

-      The sending node is set to auto failover.
+      The sending node has been auto-failovered.

     * `Maximum number of auto-failovered nodes was reached`